 It can take as long as three months for you to see the full effects.

-What is the Link Between Hormone Replacement Therapy and Hair Loss?
+What is the Link Between HRT and Hair Loss?

 A decrease in the production of oestrogen and progesterone is what happens before menopause.
 But there are also androgens in the mix, the sex hormones that are responsible for sexual development and regulating the growth of the hair.